tkrajina/go-reflector/README.md

     fields := obj.FieldsFlattened()
     fields := obj.Fields()

+You can only get the list of anonymous fields with `obj.FieldsAnonymous()`.

 Be aware that because of anonymous structs, some field names can be returned twice!
 In most cases this is not a desired situation, but you can use **reflector** to detect such situations in your code: